-The MyWhoosh Performance Verification Program is a collection of data analysis tests that run synchronously to produce a PASS/FAIL result.
+The MyWhoosh Performance Verification Program (PVP) is a collection of data analysis tests that run synchronously to produce a PASS/FAIL result.

-Why would not Pass?
+Why would I not Pass?
 Common reasons for failure include but are not limited to adjusting the slope or power multiplier settings of the power meter or trainer; incorrectly or not performing a zero offset or spin down calibration; incorrectly defining bike dimension settings like weight and crank arm length; incorrectly defining rider physiology settings like height and weight; allowing for too great of a change in room temperature throughout the test; utilizing data matching, bridge, or pass through features on a smart trainer.

 How can I make sure I Pass?
-Ensure that all of your data source devices are only paired to a single data capture device.
+Ensure that all your data source devices are only paired to a single data capture device.
 Your smart trainer must always be paired for primary power, controllable, and cadence.
 Your power meter must always be paired for secondary power and cadence.
-Do not utilize any type of data bridge, pass through, or power match feature from your device.
+Do not utilize any type of data bridge, pass-through, or power match feature from your device.
 Turn off any unnecessary devices that transmit or capture wireless data.

 What is it?
-The Data Source Hardware test is a straightforward method of confirming that the hardware used to create the performance data is permitted for use.
+The Data Source Hardware Test is a straightforward method of confirming that the hardware used to create the performance data is permitted for use.

 Why would I not Pass?
 This test will fail if the data we receive does not identify the device being used to create the data.
 The test will also fail whenever someone uses a new device for the first time without registering it with our device database.

-Why did we make it?
-The Relativity Test makes a determination as to whether or not a rider’s performance falls within a probable range of what is expected from the rider based on their historic data.
-This is important in situations where a person outperforms anything they’ve ever done in the past, thereby setting new personal bests on MyWhoosh.
-When a personal best exceeds the projected limits that have been defined by the PVP for the individual, the implication is that the rider is gaining an unfair advantage that is likely caused by hardware or system malfunctions.
+Why did we create it?
+The Relativity Test determines whether a rider’s performance falls within a probable range of what is expected from the rider based on their historical data.
+This is important in situations where a person outperforms anything they have ever done in the past, thereby setting new personal bests on MyWhoosh.
+When a personal surpasses the projected limits that have been defined by the PVP for the individual, the implication is that the rider is gaining an unfair advantage that is likely caused by hardware or system malfunctions.

 What is it?
-MyWhoosh is able to make highly accurate predictions about the capabilities of an individual based on the history of performance data we are able to analyze.
+MyWhoosh can make highly accurate predictions about the capabilities of an individual based on the history of performance data we are able to analyze.
 When a single performance exceeds a predicted performance indicator, the Relativity Test first makes a determination as to whether or not the rider was advantaged in the race, and then considers the validity of the performance relative to numerous factors including but not limited to the rider’s acute and chronic performance history on MyWhoosh; the physiological profile of the competitors; and context from which the performance can be compared versus a broadly-defined peer group.

 Why did we make it?
-It is very common that the data from a single power source is incorrectly captured by both the primary and secondary inputs.
+It is quite common that the data from a single power source is incorrectly captured by both the primary and secondary inputs.
 It is also common for individuals to adjust settings on their power meter or smart trainer in order to produce inflated data values or two streams of data that match each other.
-While capturing the same data source twice is often an unintentional error made by the rider, adjustments to the way a power meter produces data is an intentional method of data manipulation or data obfuscation.
+While capturing the same data source twice is often an unintentional error made by the rider, adjustments to the way a power meter produces data is are an intentional method of data manipulation or data obfuscation.

 What is it?
-The Duplicate and Adjusted Data test detects instances where a single power source is recorded to both the primary and secondary receivers for any amount of time.
+The Duplicate and Adjusted Data Test detects instances where a single power source is recorded to both the primary and secondary receivers for any amount of time.
 The test also detects adjustments that have been made to a power source that might alter the default power measurement calculation of a power meter or smart trainer, such as changes to power meter slope settings or power multiplier settings.
 The test also detects when smart trainer “data pass through” features are in use.
 These features are designed to override or relay the data produced by one device with that of another device.